-- It is worth emphasizing here that owing to log compression and the 8-bit quantification, the dynamic range of V{ADC} is far from linear (Fig. 1).
+It is worth emphasizing here that owing to log compression and the 8-bit quantification, the dynamic range of $V{ADC}$ is far from linear (Fig. 1).
 This is the main point that we take advantage of in this work for extracting the weak SR signal from the noise.
 Even in case of initial normal (Gaussian) distribution, such a non linear process implies that the output decompressed values should exhibit a notably different amplitude distribution.
-A - 15 bias of the amplitude distribution is indeed visible on almost all ELF-PWA spectral data during the descent (Béghin et al., 2009).
+A bias of the amplitude distribution is indeed visible on almost all ELF-PWA spectral data during the descent (Béghin et al., 2009).

-In order to prove that this bias is purely experimental and due to the peculiarities of the V{ADC} versus I{TM} transfer function, we first consider in Fig. 2 the statistical characteristics of the instrument noise measured during the Cruise checkout #10, labelled above as sequence (i) and performed in the complete absence of natural signal.
-The

-- 20 above as sequence (i) and performed in the complete absence of natural signal.
-The bias of a finite series of discrete samples can be defined in different ways (e.g. Ghahramani, 2000), but we shall consider here that a distribution is biased as long as there is a significant difference between the numbers of samples distributed on both sides of the mean value μ of the series.
-Note that the mean value becomes the expectation - whenever all samples have the same likely, as for instance a noise with a normal distribution.
-We shall consider also the quartiles Q_1 , Q_2 (or median) and Q_3 , defined as discrete values of samples splitting respectively the lowest 25, 50 and 75 % fractions of a series.
-The bias of the ELF-PWA data is clearly revealed in Fig. 2 (left panel) by the dissymmetry between the Q_1 and Q_3 amplitude bars, that implies a shift between the mean μ and the median Q_2 .
-We say that the bias is positive whenever the probability in the vicinity of Q_1 is larger than that in the vicinity of Q_3 .
-We observe also that Q_2 is shifted leftwards with respect to μ .
-The amplitude-versus-time plotted in Fig. 2 (right panel) confirms indeed that most samples lower than Q_2 are focused in the vicinity of Q_1 .
+In order to prove that this bias is purely experimental and due to the peculiarities of the $V{ADC}$ versus $I{TM}$ transfer function, we first consider in Fig. 2 the statistical characteristics of the instrument noise measured during the Cruise checkout # 10, labelled above as sequence (i) and performed in the complete absence of natural signal.
+The bias of a finite series of discrete samples can be defined in different ways (e.g., Ghahramani, 2000), but we shall consider here that a distribution is biased as long as there is a significant difference between the numbers of samples distributed on both sides of the mean value $\mu$ of the series.
+Note that the mean value becomes the expectation whenever all samples have the same likelihood, as for instance a noise with a normal amplitude distribution.
+We shall consider also the quartiles $Q_1$ , $Q_2$ (or median) and $Q_3$ , defined as discrete values of samples splitting respectively the lowest 25, 50 and 75 % fractions of a series.
+The bias of the ELF-PWA data is clearly revealed in Fig. 2 (left panel) by the dissymmetry between the $Q_1$ and $Q_3$ amplitude bars, that implies a shift between the mean $\mu$ and the median $Q_2$ .
+We say that the bias is positive whenever the probability in the vicinity of $Q_1$ is larger than that in the vicinity of $Q_3$ .
+We observe also that $Q_2$ is shifted leftwards with respect to $\mu$ .
+The amplitude vs. time plotted in Fig. 2 (right panel) confirms indeed that most samples lower than $Q_2$ are focused in the vicinity of $Q_1$ .
 This comes from a substantial excess of moderate and weak amplitude samples which is required to balance the weight of higher values, as a result of the non-linearity of the transfer function (Fig. 1).

-- The statistical properties of the data collected during the Cruise checkout #10 will serve as a reference for comparison with situations when weak natural signals are present, such as sequence (ii) during the early phase of the descent and sequence (iii) after landing.
+The statistical properties of the data collected during the Cruise checkout #10 will serve as a reference for comparison with situations when weak natural signals are present, such as sequence (ii) during the early phase of the descent and sequence (iii) after landing.
 These two sequences contain respectively 246 and 418 samples of 16 and 8 frequency spectra each.
-The plots in Fig. 3 represent the frequency distri- - 15 butions of the mean V{ADC} r.m.s amplitudes (μ_f), plus-minus one standard deviation (σ_f) for these two sequences.
-One can check that the values of μ_f in both modes, 131 and 132, comply with Eq.
+The plots in Fig. 3 represent the frequency distributions of the mean $V{ADC}$ RMS amplitudes ( $\mu_f$ ), plus/minus one standard deviation $(\sigma_f)$ for these two sequences.
+One can check that the values of $\mu_f$ in both modes, 131 and 132, comply with Eq.
 (2) for a wideband noise.
-The V{ADC} r.m.s values in mode 132 (right panel) are indeed twice those of mode 131 (left pane), except for bin 36, when there is an obvious contribution from the SR. Moreover, the noise frequency distribution during - the Cruise checkout has the same shape in all frequency bands, but bin 36, throughout the Huygens descent, except below 20 km, when an additional contribution is possibly caused by the passage through an atmospheric haze layer (Béghin et al., 2007).
-We shall therefore consider this noise spectrum shape as an intrinsic characteristic of the instrument. - In addition to the definitions of the mean μ and of the three quartiles, we now recall those of other symbols that will be considered below in order to avoid any confusion with the terminology sometimes used in the literature (e.g. Ghahramani, 2000).
-For large number of samples (N > 100) at a given frequency f, the variance s_f^2 , and the standard variation σ_f , are given by where N is the total number of samples of a series for the frequency f, X_i is the amplitude of an individual sample of index i, and μ_N the mean amplitude value of the series.
-X_i represents either the V{ADC} voltage amplitude or its r.m.s value.
+The $V{ADC}$ RMS values in mode 132 (right panel) are indeed twice those of mode 131 (left panel), except for bin 36, when there is an obvious contribution from the SR. Moreover, the noise frequency distribution during the Cruise checkout has the same shape in all frequency bands, but bin 36, throughout the Huygens descent, except below 20 km, when an additional contribution is possibly caused by the passage through an atmospheric haze layer (Béghin et al., 2007).
+We shall therefore consider this noise spectrum shape as an intrinsic characteristic of the instrument.